 Lawn weeds are a major headache that can stop you fully enjoying your lawn.
 A strong, healthy and well-fed lawn will be able to deal with weeds and moss far better than one that isn’t fed and looked after properly.

-But where weeds and moss are a problem you need to deal with them quickly.
+Where weeds and moss are a problem you need to deal with them quickly.
 If you just have weeds but no moss, then you can quickly treat your lawn with a liquid lawn weedkiller.
 These products contain special ingredients that, when applied in accordance with the instructions, won’t cause any damage to your lawn grasses but will control most broad-leaved weeds.
 If you only have moss but no weeds then there are lawn moss killers available, most will also contain a feed so it will green up your lawn as it kills the moss - bear in mind the moss will turn black as it dies so you may not want to do this just before a party!

 For lawns with weeds and moss problems then the solution is also simple, use a granular lawn product containing feeding, weed control and moss control ingredients.
 Our selection of lawn care products can be viewed here.